-In mode 0, \overline{RXRDY} is asserted (low) when the receive FIFO is not empty; it is released (high) when the FIFO is empty.
-In this way, the receiver FIFO is read when \overline{RXRDY} is asserted (low).
+In mode 0, RXRDY is asserted (low) when the receive FIFO is not empty; it is released (high) when the FIFO is empty.
+In this way, the receiver FIFO is read when RXRDY is asserted (low).

 In mode 1, RXRDY is asserted (low) when the receive FIFO has filled to the trigger level or a character time-out has occurred (four character times with no transmission of characters); it is released (high) when the FIFO is empty.
-In this mode, multiple received characters are read by the DMA device, reducing the number of times it is interrupted.
+In this mode, many received characters are read by the DMA device, reducing the number of times it is interrupted.

-RXRDY and TXRDY outputs from each of the four internal ACEs of the TL16C554 are ANDed together internally.
+RXRDY and TXRDY outputs from each of the four internal ACEs of the TL16C554A are ANDed together internally.
 This combined signal is brought out externally to RXRDY and TXRDY.

 Following the removal of the reset condition (RESET low), the ACE remains in the idle mode until programmed.
 A hardware reset of the ACE sets the THRE and TEMT status bits in the LSR.
 When interrupts are subsequently enabled, an interrupt occurs due to THRE.
-A summary of the effect of a reset on the ACE is given in Table 12.
+A summary of the effect of a reset on the ACE is given in Table 13.

-REGISTER/SIGNAL RESET CONTROL RESET STATE Interrupt enable register Reset All bits cleared (0-3 forced and 4-7 permanent) Bit 0 is set, bits 1, 2, 3, 6, and 7 are cleared, Interrupt identification register Reset Bits 4-5 are permanently cleared Line control register Reset All bits cleared All bits cleared (5-7 permanent) Modem control register Reset All bits cleared FIFO control register Reset Line status register Reset All bits cleared, except bits 5 and 6 are set Modem status register Reset Bits 0-3 cleared, bits 4-7 input signals Reset High Interrupt (RCVR ERRS) Read LSR/Reset Low Interrupt (receiver data ready) Read RBR/Reset Low Interrupt (THRE) Read IIR/Write THR/Reset Low Interrupt (modem status changes) Read MSR/Reset Low RTS Reset High DTR Reset High scratchpad register
+REGISTER/SIGNAL RESET CONTROL RESET STATE Interrupt-enable register Reset All bits cleared (0-3 forced and 4-7 permanent) Bit 0 is set, bits 1, 2, 3, 6, and 7 are cleared, Interrupt-identification register Reset Bits 4-5 are permanently cleared Line-control register Reset All bits cleared Modem-control register Reset All bits cleared (5-7 permanent) FIFO-control register Reset All bits cleared All bits cleared, except bits 5 and 6 are set Line-status register Reset Bits 0-3 cleared, bits 4-7 input signals Modem-status register Reset TXx Reset High Read LSR/reset Interrupt (RCVR ERRS) Low Interrupt (receiver data ready) Read RBR/reset Low Interrupt (THRE) Read IIR/write THR/reset Low Interrupt (modem status changes) Read MSR/reset Low RTS Reset High